CRT Logo

 Refrigerants and the Environment

-CRT follows the issues of refrigerants closely through the IOR (Institute of Refrigeration), IIR (International Institute of Refrigeration), ACRIB (Air conditioning and Refrigeration Industry Board) and EUCRAR.
+CRT follows the issues of refrigerants closely through the IOR (Institute of Refrigeration), IIR (International Institute of Refrigeration), ACRIB (Air conditioning and Refrigeration Industry Board) and the UN Refrigeration Technical Options Commmittee (RTOC).

 The Montreal protocol has been successful in enforcing the phase out of ozone layer damaging CFC’s and also the phasing out of HCFC in new equipment and insulation material.
-Although the chlorine free HFC refrigerants are non ozone layer depleting, many have a high GWP (Global Warming Potential).
-Refrigerants such as HFC-134a, HFC-404a, HFC407C, and HFC410a are well established and there is no date set for phasing-out other than in vehicle (mobile) air-conditioning.
-However, new legislation such as the “F” gas directives from the EU are aimed at regulating their use due to their GWP.
+Although the chlorine free HFC refrigerants are non-ozone layer depleting, many have a high GWP (Global Warming Potential).

 Key Issues are: